YulissaPS/IA_IB_YPS/Activities2022/README.md

-In this folder the different activities of the semester August-December 2022 were stored
+In this folder will be saved the different activities of the semester August-December 2022